jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.rst

 1. Packaging_

 #.
 TODO - probable sub-page of ComputationalLinguistics_, see CitationGraphs_ too.
 There should be also be a page for tools that aggregate data like Neurosynth and Neuroquery_.
 Meta_ also might be nested in this category.
-See also `Metascience symposium 2019`_
+See also `Metascience symposium 2019`_.  `Semantic Scholar`_ belongs here too

 #.
 TODO - probable sub-page of OpenScience_